utshomax/postman-docs/src/pages/docs/administration/managing-your-team/configuring-domain-capture.md

 ## Adding and verifying a domain

-[Team Admins](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can add domains and subdomains to your team by navigating to the [domain dashboard](https://go.postman.co/settings/team/domain-capture).
-Once you add your verification **TXT Record** to your DNS configuration, Postman's team will verify your domain or subdomain.
-Your domain must be verified before you can view and manage all user accounts in Postman created with your organization’s domains and subdomains.
+As a [Team Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles), you can add domains and subdomains to your team in your [Admin dashboard](https://go.postman.co/settings/team/domain-capture).

 1. Open Postman and select **Team > Team Settings** in the Postman header.
 Select **Authentication** in the left sidebar.
 1. Confirm that your team has only the SSO authentication method enabled.
 Then, select the **Domains** tab.